aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartdatalabelcollection/showbubblesize/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 60
+weight: 50
 url: /net/aspose.words.drawing.charts/chartdatalabelcollection/showbubblesize/
 ---
 ## ChartDataLabelCollection.ShowBubbleSize property

 Allows to specify whether bubble size is to be displayed for the data labels of the entire series.
 Applies only to Bubble charts.
-Default value is false.
+Default value is **false**.

 ```csharp
 public bool ShowBubbleSize { get; set; }